 The "Last verified" date on each firm's page shows when that firm's data was most recently checked against source materials.

-We publish a complete spreadsheet listing every data point for all 100 firms, the fiscal year it represents, and the source it came from.
+We maintain a complete reference listing every data point for all 100 firms, the fiscal year it represents, and the source it came from.
+Access is available to authenticated student and firm accounts.

 If you believe any data point on BigLaw Bear is inaccurate, please contact us at hello@biglawbear.com.
 We take data accuracy seriously and will investigate and correct any verified errors promptly.